Classic DP: Minimum Path Sum

 // *******************

-In a previous article Dimensionality Reduction in Dynamic Programming: Space Compression, we discussed techniques for reducing the size of the dp
+In the previous article, Dynamic Programming: Space Optimization, we talked about how to reduce the size of the dp